 MUSCULAR SOFT TISSUE INJURY TREATMENT IN DUBAI

-A soft tissue injury (STI) is the damage of the skeletal muscles, ligaments, tendons, and bursa throughout the body.
-Common soft tissue injuries usually occur from a sprain, strain, contusion, bursitis, and tendonitis that usually caused by sports, vigorous activities, exercises, and daily living activities with improper posture, position, and wrong body mechanics.
+Muscular Soft Tissue Injuries (STI) is the damage of the skeletal muscles, ligaments, tendons, and bursa throughout the body.
+Common Muscular Soft Tissue Injuries usually occur from a sprain, strain, contusion, bursitis, and tendonitis that usually caused by sports, vigorous activities, exercises, and daily living activities with improper posture, position, and wrong body mechanics.
 The special test can be used to rule out such injury to know which structure is affected, for mild to moderate injury conservative management such as PHYSIOTHERAPY can be done, for a complete tear or severe injury, surgery for specific cases might be needed.

 * Skeletal Muscle – a voluntary contractile soft tissue bound together by connective tissue.
 It is attached to the bones by the tendon to generates all the movement available to the specific joint.

 Muscular Soft Tissue Injury is an injury to the muscle or tendon in which overuse, force, and overstretch to the muscle happened that leads to a partial or complete tear of the muscle or tendon.
 This is more common with sports such as football, soccer, boxing, long jumping, throwing, sprinting, gymnastics, and other contact sports or sports that can cause overstretched to the muscle.

 is an injury to the soft tissue that usually caused by a fall, a direct blow, or blunt force that affects the underlying structures such as muscles without breaking the skin.
 Discoloration may be seen caused by hematoma (bleeding into the tissue).

 * Tendon – a tough fibrous tissue that attaches the muscle to bone, it serves to transmit the mechanical force of a contracted muscle to pull the bone to do the movement.